 Berlin State Museums

-The Prussian Cultural Properties Foundation and ARTstor are collaborating to distribute more than 20,000 high quality digital images of sculptures from the Berlin State Museums in ARTstor.
+The Prussian Cultural Properties Foundation and Artstor sharing are more than 21,000 high quality digital images of sculptures from the Berlin State Museums in the Digital Library.

 The Prussian Cultural Properties Foundation is one of the world's major cultural organizations.
 It embraces the sixteen national museums in Berlin as well as the State Library, State Archive and a number of research institutes, all with their origins in the collections and archives of the former State of Prussia.
 All are uniquely linked to form an integrated network for the exchange of cultural heritage objects and documentation.